How to use traditional plant remedies to manage stress

 However, the longer you live in chronic stress, the harder it is to pull yourself out of it and the more physical symptoms of stress you will have to undo.
 The time is now to do something.

-While there are a range of things you can do to help your body find balance again, plant medicine is very well suited for doing this.
+While there are a range of things you can do to help your body find balance again.
+Traditional natural plant remedies are very well suited to support you.

-Because medicinal plants are complex and contain many different phytocompounds (the active part), they can work simultaneously on multiple issues at once.
+Because plants are complex and contain many different phytocompounds (the active parts), they can work simultaneously on multiple issues at once.

 For example, certain plants will calm your mind and your digestive system, while some will support your cortisol levels and reduce inflammation.
-Others can modulate your immune system and help with heart palpitations.
+Others can support your immune system and help with heart palpitations.

-Of course, you must also work to reduce the stressors in your life.
-Your body is designed to only handle so much.
+Of course, you must also make an effort to reduce the stressors in your life where possible.
+Your body is only designed to handle so much.

-Medicinal plants are incredibly complex and part of their make-up includes many different phytocompounds, which are the active ingredients that we are harnessing when we take plant medicine.
+Medicinal plants are incredibly complex and part of their make-up includes many different phytocompounds, which are the active ingredients that we are harnessing when we take plant remedies.

 Phytocompounds can be extracted from plants in a few different ways; with hot water, alcohol or oil.
 This is because some phytocompounds are water soluble whereas others are fat soluble (oil or alcohol is the appropriate extraction method).

-Our founder, Sandra Clair, has been working in traditional plant medicine for over 30 years, as an apprentice and student, a health practitioner and researcher.
+Our founder, Sandra Clair, has been working in traditional plant healing for more than 30 years, as an apprentice and student, a health practitioner and researcher.

-Her latest endeavour is a PhD at University of Canterbury (NZ) where she is researching ways to integrate centuries of empirical knowledge with today’s pharmaceutically based regulatory approach.
+Her latest endeavour is a PhD at University of Canterbury (NZ) where she researched ways to integrate centuries of empirical knowledge with today’s pharmaceutically based regulatory approach.

-Sandra started Artemis 20 years ago, after moving to New Zealand from Switzerland and seeing a real lack of plant-based medicines available over the counter.
+Sandra founded Artemis 21 years ago, after moving to New Zealand from Switzerland and seeing that plant-based medicines which are so well used in her homeland were not available here.
 She's played a key role in the growing acceptance of plant-based medicine in New Zealand, through her company, public speaking and research.
 Learn more about Artemis.

 Our solution to help your body come back into balance

-We have two traditional plant medicine remedies that are formulated to nourish and restore an overwhelmed nervous system and/or adrenals.
+We have two organic, non-GMO and 100% plant based formulas nourish and support an overwhelmed nervous system and/or adrenals.

 Stress Relief Tea